Gliwice: Early Modern Age

 During the mid 18th century Silesian Wars, Gleiwitz was taken from the Habsburg monarchy by the Kingdom of Prussia along with the majority of Silesia.
 After the end of the Napoleonic Wars, Gleiwitz was administered in the Prussian district of Tost-Gleiwitz within the Province of Silesia in 1816.
 The city was incorporated with Prussia into the German Empire in 1871 during the unification of Germany.
-In 1897 Gleiwitz became its own Stadtkreis, or urban district.
+In 1897, Gleiwitz became its own Stadtkreis, or urban district.

 Industrialization

 The first coke-fired blast furnace on the European continent was constructed in Gleiwitz in 1796 under the direction of John Baildon.
 Gleiwitz began to develop into a major city through industrialization during the 19th century.
 The town's ironworks fostered the growth of other industrial fields in the area.
 The city's population in 1875 was 14,156.
 However, during the late 19th century Gleiwitz had: 14 distilleries, 2 breweries, 5 mills, 7 brick factories, 3 sawmills, a shingle factory, 8 chalk factories and 2 glassworks.

-Other features of the 19th century industrialized Gleiwitz were a gasworks, a furnace factory, a beer bottling company, and a plant for asphalt and paste.
-Economically, Gleiwitz opened several banks, Savings and loan associations, and bond centers.
-Its tram system was completed in 1892, while its theater was opened in 1899; until World War II, Gleiwitz' theatre featured actors from throughout Europe and was one of the most famous theatres in the whole of Germany.
+Other features of the 19th-century era industrialized Gleiwitz were a gasworks, a furnace factory, a beer bottling company, and a plant for asphalt and paste.
+Economically, Gleiwitz opened several banks, savings and loan associations, and bond centers.
+Its tram system was completed in 1892, while its theater was opened in 1899; until World War II, Gleiwitz's theatre featured actors from throughout Europe and was one of the most famous theatres in the whole of Germany.
 Despite Germanisation policies, the Poles established various Polish organizations, including the "Sokół" Polish Gymnastic Society, and published local Polish newspapers.